TSUParticleModelingGroup/LeftAtrium-Model/README.md

 <a id="project-aims"></a>
 ## Project Aims
 Our project has several key objectives.
 Firstly, we aim to utilize N-body techniques to develop an interactive model of the left atrium.
-This model will allow users to manipulate various parameters in real time, facilitating the induction and observation of common arrhythmias.
+This model will allow users to manipulate various parameters in real-time, facilitating the induction and observation of common arrhythmias.

 Secondly, we seek to create a training and study tool for electrophysiologists, researchers, and medical students.
 By accurately simulating left atrial arrhythmias and their treatment using simulated ablations, the model will serve as a valuable educational resource, enhancing understanding and skill development in this critical medical field.